DoVanDung98/SiSu/readme.md

 You can test model and using file demo_sisu.py then demo SiSu

 ## For example test SiSu:
-`text = "This is the best movie I have ever seen!!
-The story is such a motivation"`
+`text = "text = "We all hear or read about the most difficult situations humans face, like the Holocaust.
+And we don’t really know how we would react and/or survive.
+When we face these personal questions of human limits" predict_sentiment(text)"`

 `predict_sentiment(text)`

 ## Result:

-`Spiritual score: 0.9981069564819336
+Spiritual score: 0.9981067180633545
-Relationship score: 0.001893064472824335
+Relationship score: 0.001893242821097374
-SiSu text: This is the best movie I have ever  seen!!
-The story is such a motivation Sentiment  : Relationship`
+SiSu text: We all hear or read about the most difficult situations humans face, like the Holocaust.
+And we don’t really know how we would react and/or survive.
+When we face these personal questions of human limits
+Sentiment  : Spiritual

 #### Created by: VanDung and MinhThy